-Raychaudhuri, H.C., Political History of Ancient India, (Delhi, OUP: 1996)
+Raychaudhuri, H.C., Political History of Ancient India, (Delhi, OUP : 1996)

-Singh, Upinder, A History of Ancient and Early Medieval India: From the stone age to the 12th century, (New Delhi, Pearson Pub.: 2009)
+Singh, Upinder, A History of Ancient and Early Medieval India : From the Stone Age to the 12th century, (New Delhi, Pearson Pub. : 2009)

-Unit 11 Dost Gupta Polities - Pallavas, Chalukyas, Bardhanas and Pushyabhutis.
+Unit 8 D Post Gupta Polities - Pallavas, Chalukyas, Bardhanas and Pushyabhutis.

-ou actur c

-11.0 Objective

-11.1 Introduction
+- 8.1 Introduction

-11.2 Sources for constructing the history of Post-Gupta polities
+- 8.2 Sources for constructing the history of Post-Gupta polities

-11.3 The Political Narrative
+- 8.3 The Political Narrative

-11.4 North India: The political history of Pushyabhutis & Harshabardhana of Kanauj
+- 8.4 North India : The political history of Pushyabhutis & Harshabardhana of Kanauj

-11.5 South India: The Pahlavas/Pallavas of Kanchipuram
+- 8.5 South India : The Pahlavas/Pallavas of Kanchipuram

-11.5.1 The Origin
+- 8.5.1 The Origin

-11.5.2 The Early Pahlavas
+- 8.5.2 The Early Pahlavas

-11.5.3 The Latter Pallavas
+- 8.5.3 The Latter Pallavas

-11.6 Deccan: The Chalukkyas of Badamai
+- 8.6 Deccan : The Chalukkyas of Badamai

-11.6.1 The Origin
+- 8.6.1 The Origin

-11.6.2 Dynastic History of the Badami Chalukkyas
+- 8.6.2 Dynastic History of the Badami Chalukkyas

-11.7 Conclusion
+- 8.7 Conclusion

-11.8 Model Questions
+- 8.8 Model Questions

-11.9 Suggested Readings
+- 8.9 Suggested Readings

-- The objective of this present unit is to study differents types of sources for costructing history of the Post Gupta policies. - The politial history of Pushyabhutis and especially achivement of Harsbardhana in North India will be discussed here. - Learners are able to gather some ideas about the Origin Phases and dynastic history of Pallayas in the South India from this unit. - The other objective of this unit is origin, expansion and fall of Challukkyan of Badami in the Deccan downfall of the Gupta Empire.
+- The objective of this present unit is to study differents types of sources for costructing history of the Post Gupta policies. - The politial histoty of Pushyabhutis and especially achivement of Harsbardhana in North India will be discussed here. - Learners are able to gather some ideas about the Origin Phases and dynastic history of Pallavas in the South India from this unit. - The other objective of this unit is origin, expansion and fall of Challukkyan of Badami in the Deccan given India an image of a United pan-Indian state for the sub-continent.
+There were several factors responsible for the downfall of the Gupta Empire.
 The devastations caused by the foreign Barbaric invasions of the White Hunas, the collateral damage caused by the fall of the Western Roman trade & commerce, the side-by-side fall of money economy, the economic crisis, rise of local ellits, the administrative incapabilities of the Latter Gupta Monerchs, etc. were some of them that deserve special mention.

 By the end of 5th century CE., South Asia witnessed the fall of the last remaining Centralized united Empires of the Ancient Age that is the Great Gupta Empire.
-For near about the last 180 years, starting from early 3rd century CE., the Gupta Empire had given India an image of a United pan-Indian state for the sub-continent.
-There were several factors responsible for the
+For near about the last 180 years, starting from early 3rd century CE., the Gupta Empire had